Arthur C. Brooks: Georgia State University & Syracuse University

 Brooks began his academic career in 1998 at Georgia State University as an assistant professor of public administration and economics.
 From 2001 to 2008, he taught at Syracuse University, where he was made a full professor in 2006, and was named the Louis A. Bantle Professor of Business and Government Policy in 2007.
 He held a joint appointment at the Maxwell School of Citizenship and Public Affairs and the Martin J. Whitman School of Management.
 During his tenure at Syracuse, Brooks published over 60 peer-reviewed articles and four books.

 American Enterprise Institute

 From 2009 to 2019, Brooks served as the 11th President and Beth and Ravenel Curry Scholar in Free Enterprise for the American Enterprise Institute (AEI).
+In 2018, he announced his resignation from AEI, writing in a Wall Street Journal op-ed that "social enterprises generally thrive best when chief executives don't stay much longer than a decade, because it's important to refresh the organizational vision periodically and avoid becoming uniquely associated with one person."

 Harvard University

-In 2018, Brooks announced his resignation from AEI, writing in a Wall Street Journal op-ed that "social enterprises generally thrive best when chief executives don't stay much longer than a decade, because it's important to refresh the organizational vision periodically and avoid becoming uniquely associated with one person."
-Since 2019, he has taught at the Harvard Kennedy School and at the Harvard Business School.
-His "Leadership and Happiness" class at Harvard has gained immense popularity and attention in the press.
+Since 2019, Brooks has served as a professor at the Harvard Business School and at the Harvard Kennedy School, where he runs the Leadership & Happiness Laboratory at the Center for Public Leadership.
+His "Leadership and Happiness" class at Harvard Business School has gained immense popularity and attention in the press.
+He has also been a senior fellow with the Abigail Adams Institute.

-Recent work